braintree/runbook/README.md

 Alternatively, if you wish to avoid issues with SSHKit command wrapping, you can specify that your commands be executed in raw form, passed directly as written to the specified host.

+`tmux_command` wraps the input passed to it in single quotes.
+Therefore any single quotes passed to the `tmux_command` should be escaped using `'\\''`.
+This issue can manifest itself as part of the command not being echoed to the tmux pane.

 ### Specifying env values

 When specifying the `env` for running commands, if you place curly braces `{}` around the env values, it is required to enclose the arguments in parenthesis `()`, otherwise the following syntax error will result: